GetStream/Winds/README.md

 Contributions are much appreciated.
 Here are some ideas for improvements:

+* Secondary links (ie comments link for HNews and Lobsters)
 * Follow suggestions (we're working on this)
 * Deploy to Heroku button
 * Lightweight task queuing system for emails and discover endpoint